jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ![alt_text](\assets\images\Scriv tut\image8.png "image_tooltip")

 First, at the top of the screen, make sure “Compile For:” is set to “Microsoft Word (.docx).”
-Scrivener can compile in other formats, but this is what you will want for most purposes.
+Scrivener can compile other formats, but .docx is ideal for importing into formatting software.

 ### Compile Options